 Concrete has been around for millennia.
 Some accredit the Romans with the invention of this sturdy building material, but in actuality, rudimentary concrete had been used for thousands of years before them in places such as Babylon and India.
 There’s a reason that this material was used so widely and for so long; it’s almost indestructible.
-The Romans used it to build foundations for roads, stadia, and bath houses that are still standing today.
-Concrete fell out of use during the dark ages, but began a resurgence during the renaissance.
-Modern concrete slightly resembles its ancient counterpart, but thanks to advancements in science and technology, modern concrete is even stronger and more durable than ever before.
+The Romans used it to build foundations for roads, stadias, and bathhouses that are still standing today.
+Concrete fell out of use during the dark ages but began a resurgence during the renaissance.
+Modern concrete slightly resembles its ancient counterpart, but thanks to advancements in science and technology such as Concrete Block Making Machines, modern concrete is even stronger and more durable than ever before.

 What Is Concrete?

-Other materials can be added, though, to change the properties of the hardened concrete.
+The properties of the concrete can be changed through the addition of various materials.
 Chemicals can be added to either speed up or slow down the drying process.
 A wide variety of other minerals have been used in addition to Portland cement to lessen the environmental impact of cement production.
 These materials, like fly ash and silica fume, are already being produced in coal power plants and electric furnaces and have similar properties to that of Portland cement, so they are used to cut the amount of Portland cement necessary to create the cement mixture.
+Concrete can also have various uses starting from flooring to wall finishes, driveways, patios, retaining walls, pre-fab bricks, and more.
+Such construction and repair services can be provided by a concrete company in charlotte or elsewhere for residential, commercial, and industrial purposes.

 One of the most important additives to concrete is actually quite a recent invention.
 Rebar, short for reinforcing bar, is used to increase tinsel strength and compensate for weaknesses in the surrounding concrete.
 Rebar had been used in structures for quite a long time before 1889, but the reinforcement was usually placed inside the structure itself.
 Some older structures actually had pieces of iron stretching from wall to wall in order to add strength to the building.